mayukhpankaj/Vocal-for-local/README.md

 **Proposed Solution :**

 This can be solved if there's a way to connect local buyers to local consumers.
 Yes there is, Android smartphones. there are over 3 billion active android users around the globe.
+I have worked on a Local e-commerce android applciation which connects local e-commerce to to potential consumers.
+Increasing Seller's branding, reach and sales. business can share there info like storename, location and contact details, List products and offers. local users can browse through product list , sellers list.
+This will lead to sales growth and increased reach to consumers.